rathod-sahaab/blog/content/posts/payments-system-0/index.md

 }
 ```

-And we don't want that.
+As you can see there's violation of several **S.O.L.I.D** Principles at once leading to a lot of pain, and we don't want that.

 ## What do we want?
 Our payments service/module